blackkeyboard/zgenerate/README.md

 -n number of addresses to generate.
 Defaults to 1
 ~~~~

-To retrieve the first address from the HD wallet:
+To retrieve addresses generated from your HD wallet:

 ~~~~
 zretrieve -passphrase=<passphrase> [-t] [-n 1] [-match="regex string"] [-i]